Then decide whether or not using this drug is the best way to treat your hair loss.

 But first of all…

-Given that this website is mostly all about natural hair regrowth remedies, you won’t be surprised to learn that I don’t recommend this drug.
+Given that this website is mostly all about natural hair loss remedies, you won’t be surprised to learn that I don’t recommend this drug.

 Here’s the full set of reasons why I think this, and why I believe it's much better to use a natural approach instead: